 The Tao of Today

-Who's coming to Taiwan to check out the religious life?
-Overseas Chinese for one, looking to connect with roots that have been lost elsewhere.
-Taiwan is heir to the entire Chinese tradition of Buddhism, Taoism, Confucianism, and that amorphous collection of ancestors, gods, goddesses, local heroes and plague demons worshipped under the moniker of folk faith.
-All thrive here as nowhere else, and over the centuries the Taiwanese have mixed and matched their way to a unique religious culture that's sometimes as ritual heavy as Catholicism, as opened-minded as Methodism, or as wild as Santeria.
+Taiwan is heir to the entire Chinese tradition of Buddhism, Taoism, Confucianism and that amorphous collection of deities and demons worshipped as folk faith.
+But over the centuries the people have blended their way into a unique and tolerant religious culture that's often as ritual heavy as Catholicism and as wild as Santeria.

 Best places to stay in Taiwan